ECB review makes investors wary of weaker banks

-The wider-than-expected review into banks' balance sheets throws investors' spotlight onto lenders with problematic loan books, large exposures to sovereign bonds and rely on central bank funding, such as Spain's Banco Sabadell (SABE.MC) and Italy's Banco Popolare BAPO.MI.
+The wider-than-expected review into banks' balance sheets throws investors' spotlight onto lenders with problematic loan books, large exposures to sovereign bonds and rely on central bank funding, such as Spain's Banco Sabadell and Italy's Banco Popolare.

 While details of the review are still unknown, the risk that some weaker banks will have to raise more capital means they may be axed from investor portfolios.

-Shares in Sabadell, Banco Popolare and UniCredit (CRDI.MI) have fallen between 3 and 5 percent over the past five trading days, compared with a 1 percent drop for the sector.
-The ECB unveiled parameters of the review on October 23.
-Its results are due to be published in October 2014.
+Shares in Sabadell, Banco Popolare and UniCredit have fallen between 3 and 5 percent over the past five trading days, compared with a 1 percent drop for the sector.
+The ECB unveiled parameters of the review on Oct.
+23. Its results are due to be published in October 2014.

-These three stocks rose roughly 30 percent, or three times as fast as the sector since late July, so they no longer look particularly cheap compared to peers with stronger balance sheets, such as France's BNP Paribas (BNPP.PA), Sweden's Svenska Handelsbanken (SHB) (SHBa.ST) or London-listed HSBC (HSBA.L).
+These three stocks rose roughly 30 percent, or three times as fast as the sector since late July, so they no longer look particularly cheap compared to peers with stronger balance sheets, such as France's BNP Paribas, Sweden's Svenska Handelsbanken (SHB) or London-listed HSBC.

 "The opportunities right now are in the banks with the strongest balance sheets, which are best placed to generate capital in the (next) 12-18 months," Neil Wilkinson, European equities fund manager, Royal London Asset Management, said.